You have a dead car battery!

 - Dome light stays on when doors are closed

-- Electronic devices left plugged into accessory plug
+- Electronic devices left plugged into an accessory plug

 - Corroded battery cables and terminals

-- Car was left sitting for months without running the engine
+- The car was left sitting for months without running the engine

 There’s not an indicator for low battery water but you might be interested in reading this DIY post about Why is My Check Engine Light Flashing.